 Discovering Your Child’s Learning Style

-Below are four types of learning styles:
+Below are three types of learning styles:

-Kinesthetics learning refers to learning through moving around or performing actions.
+Kinesthetic learning refers to learning through moving around or performing actions.
 Some of these students might learn best through a hands-on approach.
 These students are at their prime when they are required to do a physical activity that challenges their thinking.

 Despite what learning style your child practices, it is important to know that they can have multiple learning styles.
 Use your child’s learning style as an advantage when helping them with their assignments and progressing in school.